Trish Stratus: Final matches and first retirement (2005–2006)

 The odd relationship between Stratus and James continued into 2006, with the two Divas competing against each other in a title match at New Year's Revolution, where Stratus emerged victorious.
 Despite the defeat, James continued to be enamored of Stratus which made her feel uncomfortable, and on March 6, Stratus confronted James, telling her that she needed space.
 The duo briefly reconciled on the March 18 Saturday Night's Main Event XXXII, teaming together to defeat Candice Michelle and Victoria; however, after the match, James turned on Stratus and attacked her.
 A match at WrestleMania 22 saw Stratus lose the Women's Championship to James, ending her 448-day reign.
-The match was, and still is, widely recognized as one of the best women's matches in the company.
+The match was, and still is, widely recognized as one of the best women's matches in the World Wrestling Entertainment.
 During a rematch at Backlash, Stratus suffered a legitimate dislocated shoulder after taking a bump to the outside of the ring.
 While she was rehabilitating for six weeks, she continued to appear on-screen.

-Stratus returned to the ring on June 26, where she had a Women's Championship match with Mickie James.
+Stratus returned to the ring on June 26 on Raw, where she competed in a Women's Championship match with Mickie James.
 Stratus would go on to lose the match, thus finally ending their nine-month long storyline.
-On the same night, she started a romantic angle with Carlito after he saved her from a double team attack by Melina and Johnny Nitro.
-They competed as a team, and won a mixed tag team match against Melina and Nitro at Saturday Night's Main Event XXXIII on July 15.
+On the same night, she started a romantic angle with Carlito after he saved her from an ambush by Melina and Johnny Nitro.
+They competed as a team, winning a mixed tag team match against Melina and Nitro at Saturday Night's Main Event XXXIII on July 15.
 As a couple, Stratus and Carlito briefly feuded with WWE Champion Edge and Lita (who turned heel) after the pair interrupted Stratus' title match with Mickie James.
 The two couples competed in several tag team matches, including a six-person tag team match where Edge, Lita and Randy Orton defeated Stratus, Carlito and John Cena after Orton RKO'd Stratus and Lita followed up with the pin.
-Stratus' last match on Raw occurred on September 11, 2006 where she defeated former rival Mickie James.
-In late August, Lita stated that Stratus would retire following Unforgiven, which was later confirmed by Stratus.
-At Unforgiven on September 17, in her hometown of Toronto, Stratus won against Lita with fellow Canadian Bret Hart's signature submission manoeuvre, the Sharpshooter.
-Her victory earned her her seventh and final Women's Championship, the most in WWE history, and she retired as the champion.
+Stratus' last match on Raw occurred on September 11, 2006, where she defeated former rival Mickie James.
+In late August, Lita stated that Stratus would retire at Unforgiven, which was later confirmed by Stratus.
+At Unforgiven on September 17, in her hometown of Toronto, Stratus defeated Lita with fellow Canadian Bret Hart's signature submission manoeuvre, the Sharpshooter.
+Her victory earned her her seventh and final Women's Championship, the most in WWE history, retiring as the champion.
 The title was vacated soon after.